 Violation of the obligations of verification and access to workplaces is punishable by fines ranging from €400 to €1,000, unless the act constitutes a crime.

 Employees who are actually on duty and have access to the workplace must be checked, excluding employees who are absent due to holidays, illness, leave or who work in agile mode.
-In relation to the latter, it is not possible to use smart working in order to allow employees without a green pass to carry out their work.
+In relation to the latter, it is not possible to use smart working for elusive purposes, in order to allow workers without a green pass to carry out their work.

-8 – Is it possible for the employer to check the green pass in advance?
+7 – Is it possible for the employer to check the possession of the green pass in advance of the time set for the worker to enter the premises?

-Article 3 of DL 139/2021 provides that upon employer’s request connected to specific organisational needs aimed at ensuring the effective scheduling of work, employees are required to provide information on the possession of the green pass timely in advance to meet the aforementioned organisational needs.
+Article 3 of DL 139/2021 provides that in the event of a request by the employer, arising from specific organisational needs to ensure the effective scheduling of work, workers are required to provide information on the possession of the green pass with a notice necessary to meet the above organisational needs.

-The provision is poorly coordinated as it would complement the general rules concerning all the private sectors, but it is inserted within a provision entitled ‘Urgent provisions for access to cultural, sporting and recreational activities, for the organisation of public administrations and the protection of personal data‘, under Chapter I which is headed ‘Urgent provisions for access to cultural, sporting and recreational activities‘.
-The scope of the provision is therefore unclear and, at the very least, raises doubts about its interpretation.
-The express reference to “specific organisational needs” also raises an operational issue that could lead to consider the application of the rule as limited to specific cases, excluding the employer’s right and the employee’s obligation to be controlled in advance in case of ordinary work planning needs, with all the consequences also in terms of privacy (given the restrictive interpretation provided by the Data Privacy Authority on the matter).
+The provision is poorly coordinated in that it would complement the general provisions concerning all private sectors, but it is included within a provision entitled ‘Urgent provisions for access to cultural, sporting and recreational activities, as well as for the organisation of public administrations and concerning the protection of personal data’ under Chapter I which is headed ‘Urgent provisions for access to cultural, sporting and recreational activities’.
+The scope of the provision is therefore unclear and, at the very least, raises doubts as to its interpretation.
+The express reference to “specific organisational needs” also raises an operational issue that could lead to consider the application of the rule as limited to specific cases, excluding the employer’s right and the employee’s obligation to control in advance in case of ordinary work planning needs, with all the consequences also in terms of privacy (given the restrictive interpretation provided by the Guarantor on the matter).
+The Government’s FAQs seem to go in this direction.
 We therefore recommend extreme caution in applying the provision.